By Esther Newman published

-What I take offence at is society’s conscious characterisation of boobs, their appearance delineating their worth.
+What I take offence at is society’s conscious characterization of boobs, their appearance delineating their worth.
 Saggy boobs = bad; perky = good.
-It’s a polarisation deeply steeped in fat shaming and is yet another unrealistic body standard that women are expected to fulfil.
+It’s a polarization deeply steeped in fat shaming and is yet another unrealistic body standard that women are expected to fulfil.
 The media and porn industry has brainwashed us into thinking only one type of boobs is ‘right’ when, in fact, all boobs are perfectly natural and normal, and worthy of celebration.

 Surely the last thing we want to be doing is attacking each other for how we look?